precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-configure.md

    *END STEP
    ```

+   Note that, in CalculiX configuration files, you can add comment lines with two asterisks: `** comment`.

 5. Make the respective adjustments in the other participants as well.
 For example, see [notes on restarting OpenFOAM simulations](https://precice.org/adapter-openfoam-config.html#restarting-fsi-simulations).
 Search also the [preCICE forum](https://precice.discourse.group/search?q=restarting%20order%3Alatest) and help improve this documentation.